Harrison Williams (entrepreneur): Philanthropy and social networks

 In 1923, Williams financed and sponsored a trip to the Galápagos Islands through the New York Zoological Society that was led by naturalist William Beebe.
-Because of his patronage, there is a volcano in the Galapagos named after him.
-With Vincent Astor and Marshall Field he also financed Beebe's expedition to the Sargasso Sea.
-He also contributed financially to the American Museum of Natural History's 1926 expedition to Greenland, led by George P. Putnam.
+With Vincent Astor and Marshall Field he also financed Beebe's second expedition to the Galapagos and the Sargasso Sea.
+Because of his patronage, Beebe named a volcano in the Galapagos after Williams.
+(Today this volcano is known as Volcán Darwin.)
+Williams also contributed financially to the American Museum of Natural History's 1926 expedition to Greenland, led by George P. Putnam.

+Personal life

+In 1900, he married Katherine Gordon Breed in Pittsburgh.
+She died in 1915.
+In 1926, at age 53, after being a widower for 11 years, Williams married the divorcée Mona Bush, 24 years his junior.
+Born Mona Strader, she was the daughter of a Kentucky horse farm worker.

 Williams bought the Krupp-built Vanadis, then the largest private yacht afloat, with a cruising radius of 12,000 mi., renamed her Warrior, and refitted her for his own oceanographic and pleasure purposes.
-Today, as the Lady Hutton, she serves as a floating hotel in Stockholm harbor, Sweden.
+As the Lady Hutton, she has been a floating hotel in Stockholm Harbor, Sweden.

-Second marriage

-In 1926, at age 53, after being a widower for 11 years, Williams married the divorcée Mona Bush, 24 years his junior.
-Mona had begun life as Mona Strader, the daughter of a Kentucky horse farm worker.
 They departed on a year-long around-the-world honeymoon cruise on the Warrior.
 The trip was chronicled by Paul Cravath, a prominent New York City attorney.
-In 1933 she became the first American voted the "Best Dressed Woman in the World."
+In 1933, she became the first American voted the "Best Dressed Woman in the World."

 The couple had several residences: one in Manhattan, one just outside New York City, and one in Florida.
 They bought the Willard D. Straight House at 94th Street and Fifth Avenue from steel magnate Elbert Gary.
-They bought "Blythedunes", designed by Maurice Fatio, at 513 North County Blvd., in Palm Beach, Florida.
+(Note: The mansion in more recent times has been owned by Bruce Kovner.)
+They bought the estate Blythedunes, at 513 North County Blvd., Palm Beach, Florida.
+It was designed by Maurice Fatio.
 They bought a Long Island estate in the village of Bayville.
 As "Dunstable", it had been the home of Winslow S. Pierce, the senior partner in the Wall Street law firm of Pierce & Greer, and the attorney for George Jay Gould I, the railroad executive and son of railroad financier Jay Gould.
 Williams renamed it "Oak Point", and commissioned architects Delano & Aldrich to convert the mansion from a Dutch Colonial exterior to an English Georgian motif.
 He also added an indoor tennis and swimming pavilion, several holes of golf, formal gardens designed by Beatrix Farrand & the Olmstead firm, and remodeled a U-shaped carriage house to accommodate his fourteen Rolls-Royce automobiles.
 This carriage house now serves as the Bayville village hall, library and museum.
 In 1927, Williams commissioned muralist Jose Maria Sert to create paintings depicting tightrope walkers and acrobats to decorate the Art Deco lounge of the sports pavilion.
 Mona Williams later had these removed to her villa, "Il Fortino", on Italy's isle of Capri.